drechema/mfe8-classwork-layout/exercise1/README.md

 # Exercise 1

-The objetive is to create a dynamic color palette using Sass
+The objetive of this exercise is to create a dynamic color palette using Sass

 In order to use Sass we need to use a web application bundler.
 In this project I am using **parcel**.